stargazer/django-no-user-auth/README.md

         return user, None
 ```

-This way, any time the `authenticate` method is called, the incoming request
+This way, any time the `authenticate` method runs successfully, the incoming request
 will get the `request.user` object that contains the `request.user.hospital`
 parameter which indicates the `Hospital` instance that talks to our backend.